RajasSJoshi/Nova-Scotia-Action-For-Health/README.md

 Emergency Health Services: Contains information on the number of emergency responses, offload intervals, and response times by zone.
 Accessing Primary Care in Nova Scotia: Covers visits to urgent treatment centers, urgent care centers, primary care clinics, and mobile clinics by zone.
 Visualizations and Insights
-The repository includes:
+Explore our repository for:

-Interactive Dashboards: Power BI reports that provide a dynamic way to explore healthcare data.
+Interactive Dashboards: Power BI reports for dynamic exploration of healthcare data.
-Detailed Analyses: Insights and interpretations of the visualized data, highlighting important trends and findings.
+Detailed Analyses: In-depth interpretations of visualized data, highlighting trends and findings.
-Documentation: Information on data sources, visualization methodology, and how to reproduce the visualizations.
+Documentation: Information on data sources, visualization methods, and reproduction guidelines.
 Skills and Tools
 Microsoft Office: Excel, Word, PowerPoint
-RDBMS: Experienced with SSMS, PostgreSQL, BigQuery Visualization Tools: Power BI
+RDBMS: SSMS, PostgreSQL, BigQuery
+Visualization Tools: Power BI
 Conclusion
-This repository offers a comprehensive view of healthcare data in Nova Scotia, using visualizations to communicate key insights effectively.
-By exploring these visualizations, users can gain a deeper understanding of health services and trends, aiding in better decision-making and public awareness.
+This repository provides a comprehensive view of healthcare data in Nova Scotia through visualizations that effectively communicate insights.
+Explore these visualizations to gain deeper understanding of health services and trends, supporting better decision-making and public awareness.

 References
 Action for Health